-The 2017 grant will open applications in March.
-In September, an independent panel of seven esteemed professionals from the film community will convene to review applications.
+Submissions for the 2017 grant are now open!
+In November, an independent panel of seven esteemed professionals from the film community will convene to review applications.
 The grant winner will be announced in the fall with OWA’s film lineup and posted on our website at that time.

 Jim Brunzell, Festival Programmer

 Jim Brunzell III is the Program Director for the Austin Gay & Lesbian International Film Festival (aGLIFF) in Austin, Texas, as well as festival director for the music film festival Sound Unseen in the Twin Cities, MN, and lead programmer for the Flyway Film Festival in Stockholm & Pepin, WI.
 He is also a film journalist whose work has appeared in Twin Cities Daily Planet, Star Tribune, City Pages, 89.3 the Current, MinnPost and Hammer to Nail where he has covered Sundance, Toronto, SXSW, True/False, Fantastic Fest, Seattle, Tribeca, MSPIFF and Chicago international film festivals.
 He has served on festival juries in Newport Beach, Milwaukee, Nashville, Knoxville and Bend, OR.
 He is also a big sports nerd.

 Meredith Johns, SFX Artist and Production House Executive